black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 Your infixEval function will only evaluate the first multiplication or division operation, because regex isn't global.
 This means you'll want to use a recursive approach to evaluate the entire string.

 If infixEval does not find any matches, it will return the str value as-is.
 Using a ternary expression, check if str2 is equal to str.
 If it is, return str, otherwise return the result of calling highPrecedence() on str2.

+# Step 79
+Now you can start applying your function parsing logic to a string.
+Declare a function called applyFunction, which takes a str parameter.